Best Air: History

 Best Air's parent company Best Aviation, started operations in 1999 as a Helicopter operator.
 Best Aviation started its journey as a freighter airline in 2000.
-Best Aviation has been operating different types of freighter in the Domestic & International Sectors.

 Best Air obtained a license in 2006 from the Civil Aviation Authority of Bangladesh to operate passenger service in domestic and international sectors.
+The company was formed in 2007 as a joint venture between Best Aviation and a Kuwait-based company, Aqeeq Aviation Holding which controls a 70% share of the airline.

-Best Air started with a B-737 aircraft to operate from Dhaka to one regional domestic destination, Chittagong.
-Best Air acquired an MD-83 on lease and operated to new destinations such as Dubai, Kuala Lumpur, Singapore and Bangkok.
-In 2010 Best Aviation sold 80% of its shares in best air to Destiny Multipurpose Co-Operative Society Ltd.
+Best Air started with a Boeing 737 to operate from Shahjalal International Airport in Dhaka to one regional domestic destination, Chittagong.
+Best Air acquired an McDonnell Douglas MD-83 on lease and operated to new destinations such as Dubai, Kuala Lumpur, Singapore and Bangkok.